Durban: Roads

 The city's main position as a port of entry onto the southern African continent has led to the development of national roads around it.
 The N3 Western Freeway, which links Durban with the economic hinterland of Gauteng, heads west out of the city.
 The N2 Outer Ring Road links Durban with the Eastern Cape to the south, and Mpumalanga in the north.
 The Western Freeway is particularly important because freight is shipped by truck to and from the Witwatersrand for transfer to the port.

 The N3 Western Freeway starts in the central business district and heads west under Tollgate Bridge and through the suburbs of Sherwood and Mayville.
 The EB Cloete Interchange (which is informally nicknamed the Spaghetti Junction) lies to the west of Durban and east of Westville, allowing for transfer of traffic between the N2 Outer Ring Road and the Western Freeway.

 The N2 Outer Ring Road cuts through the city from the north coast to the south coast.
 It provides a vital link to the coastal towns (such as eManzimtoti, Kingsburgh, Scottburgh, eMkhomazi, Ballito and KwaDukuza) that rely on Durban.

 Durban also has a system of freeway and dual arterial metropolitan routes, which connect the sprawling suburbs that lie to the north, west and south of the city.
 The M4 exists in two segments.
 The northern segment, named the Ruth First Highway and Leo Boyd Highway, starts as an alternative highway from the R102 in Ballito and shortly after intersects the N2.
 It passes through the seaside towns and villages of La Mercy and eMdloti before becoming a dual carriageway in uMhlanga, north of Durban and ending at the northern edge of the CBD.
-The southern segment of the M4, the Inkosi Albert Lutuli Highway, starts at the southern edge of the CBD, connecting through to the old, decommissioned Durban International Airport, where it once again reconnects at the southern end of the N2 Outer Ring Road.
+The southern segment of the M4, the Inkosi Albert Luthuli Highway, starts at the southern edge of the CBD, connecting through to the old, decommissioned Durban International Airport, where it once again reconnects at the southern end of the N2 Outer Ring Road.